Neutral / cushion / high arch

 The Salomon Speedcross 4 Nocturne GTX comes in standard running shoe lengths.
 Runners will be able to purchase the shoe in their usual sizes.
 The same goes for the width.
 It is available in standard widths: D - Medium for men and B - Medium for women.

-The outsole of the Speedcross 4 Nocturne GTX is equipped with the Wet Traction Contagrip technology, providing superior traction and grab on various surfaces.
+Just like in the popular Salomon Speedcross 5, the outsole of the Speedcross 4 Nocturne GTX is equipped with the Wet Traction Contagrip technology, providing superior traction and grab on various surfaces.
 The same level of grip is also present when the runner is over the terrain that’s soft or wet.
 The amount of grab is due to the stickiness of the material and the strategic placement of the lugs.

 The midsole was formed using an injection technique where liquid EVA is poured into a mold.
 When the EVA has cooled and solidified, the frame is opened, and the unit pops out.
 This procedure produces midsoles that are lighter and more responsive.